xaprb/story/exampleSite/content/images.md

 To illustrate this feature, the [search page](/search) has this feature set, so it has a plain, bannerless layout.

+### Adding Depth To Headers

+Articles (but not list pages) can be given a bit of extra depth with the `feature-depth` class, which is negatable with `feature-nodepth`.
+This article is an example: notice how the content is shifted up slightly to overlap the header image a bit, with rounded corners and a shadow around it.

+The `feature-depth` class can be set globally in your `config.yaml` or similar, and overridden as you wish on individual pages.

 Read next: [Story's built-in search features](/search-page/).